Daniel J. Frey

 It is the cornerstone upon which hate builds the temple of racism.

-We who have not submitted to their stories have a duty to expose them.
+We who have not submitted to their stories, their bullying, must expose them.

 Their stories of how the world works, who is on top, who is on the bottom, cannot stand against the light of truth and of love.